 SD43 Coquitlam.
 Most addresses feed Pleasantside Elementary at K-5, then Moody Middle at 6-8, and Port Moody Secondary at 9-12.
 Catchments shift — verify the specific address.

-Walkable to Old Mill Park and the Inlet trail network — no. Walkable to commercial amenities (restaurants, grocery, retail).
-The lifestyle promise is trail and water proximity, not urban-village walkability.
-For walkable: Newport Village or Suter Brook.
+Walkable to Old Mill Park and the Inlet trail network — yes.
+Walkable to commercial amenities (restaurants, grocery, retail) — no. The lifestyle promise is trail and water proximity, not urban-village walkability.
+For walkable amenities: Newport Village or Suter Brook.

 Belcarra for direct Indian Arm waterfront, regional-park identity, and the waterfront-luxury tier ($4M+).
-Ioco / April Road for Inlet proximity + trail access at non-waterfront pricing ($1.7M–$3.5M).
+Ioco / April Road for Inlet proximity plus trail access at non-waterfront pricing ($1.7M–$3.5M).

 Twenty minutes is enough to map the Inlet-corridor character, the school catchment ladder, and whether Ioco / April Road fits your situation versus Heritage Mountain or Belcarra.